The 13 Best Restaurant Websites You Can Learn From

 Find inspiration from these great restaurant websites and learn about key features that attract new customers, generate loyalty and increase profits.

-- Branding and design help your restaurant stand out from the competition, which can increase brand recognition and attract new customers.
+- Branding and design help your restaurant stand out from the competition, boosting brand recognition and attracting new customers.

-- The best restaurant websites are easy for customers to use and are strategically formatted to show up in Google search results.
+- The best restaurant websites are easy for customers to use and strategically formatted to rank well in Google search results.

-- The most important design features prioritize functionality and user-friendliness but vary depending on your restaurant goals—an online ordering widget increases direct sales, while seasonal CTAs promote specific dish sales.
+- The most important design features prioritize functionality and user-friendliness, but they vary depending on your restaurant's goals—an online ordering widget increases direct sales, while seasonal CTAs promote sales of specific dishes.

 - High-quality menu photos are essential, as 84% of U.S. restaurant guests look at them before ordering.